 Read our blogs highlighting our work in global health careers preparation:

-Each summer since 2016, USAID’s Global Health Fellows Program (GHFP) II and FACES for the Future Coalition have brought FACES Scholars from across California to Washington, DC for mentorship and career exploration.
-The Global Health Youth Summit (GHYS) is a week-long event and is designed to support the development of the next generation of global health professionals through career exposure and access at the earliest levels.
+Each summer from 2016-2018, USAID’s Global Health Fellows Program (GHFP) II and FACES for the Future Coalition brought FACES Scholars from across California to Washington, DC for mentorship and career exploration.
+The Global Health Youth Summit (GHYS) was a week-long event and was designed to support the development of the next generation of global health professionals through career exposure and access at the earliest levels.

 Each GHYS Scholar is left with a stronger desire to work in global health professions, and a better sense of where their skills and interests might fit in.
 Participant Sonya M stated, “Before going to Washington, DC I barely had any knowledge of what global health even was.
 Leaving this trip I was fully aware of what global health is and the mission of global health workers, and now I am determined that I want to be a global health worker.
 This program opened up many doors not just for me, but also for my fellow peers to pursue a career with global health.